In the business world, it’s said that anything is negotiable.

 We’re given similar templates for many other things, as well.
 Our lifestyles.
 Our relationships.
 Our dietary habits and our exercise regimens.
 Why shouldn’t we apply the same due diligence to life that we would to business?

 Why shouldn’t we negotiate what it means to be in a relationship?
-Anything that goes on between non-coerced, consenting adults is fair play, yet most of us stick to the standard script; not because the default method of dating and marriage and building a family is perfect for everyone (both data and anecdotal evidence would argue the contrary), but because we haven’t considered it’s possible to deviate from that norm.
-To negotiate terms with the person or people with whom we want to have a successful relationship.
+Anything that goes on between non-coerced, consenting adults is fair play, yet most of us stick to the standard script.
+Not because the default method of dating and marriage and building a family is perfect for everyone, but because we haven’t considered that it’s possible to deviate from that norm and to negotiate terms with the person or people with whom we want to have a successful relationship.

 There’s no right or wrong way to approach relationships, so long as everyone involved is getting what they want and need.
 There’s plenty of grey area in which to play, experiment, and discover the perfect arrangement for you and your priorities.

 Why shouldn’t we negotiate what it means to be successful?
 To live a good life?
-Many people equate ‘success’ with monetary acquisition, or fame, or respect; but what if you prefer privacy, or a more monastic lifestyle?
-There’s nothing wrong with breaking the molds that say you need to earn yourself a corner office and a sports car, just as there’s nothing wrong with defying those who say you need to travel more and experience new things all the time in order to be happy.
+Many people equate ‘success’ with monetary acquisition, or fame, or respect.
+But what if you prefer privacy, or a more monastic lifestyle?
+There’s nothing wrong with breaking with traditions that say you need to earn yourself a corner office and a sports car, just as there’s nothing wrong with defying those who say you need to travel more and experience new things all the time in order to be happy.